IIIF/api/source/auth/2.0/index.md

 #### id

 The URI of the access service that the client opens in a new tab.
-The `id` property _MUST_ be present if the `profile` property is `interactive` or `kiosk`.
+The `id` property _MUST_ be present if the `profile` property is `active` or `kiosk`.
 The value _MUST_ be a string containing the HTTPS URI of the service.

 If the profile property is `external`, the `id` property _SHOULD NOT_ be present, and any value _MUST_ be ignored.